How Much Do Prescription Glasses Cost Without Insurance?

 A UV coating is only necessary if your lenses do not have built-in UV protection.
 Polycarbonate, Trivex, and most high-index lenses already have 100% UV-blocking properties

-Which Factors Affect The Cost of Eyeglasses?
+Factors That Affect the Cost of Eyeglasses

 The price of your glasses depends on the lenses and frames you choose.
 It also depends on any add-ons you buy.